-Partners, LLC members and S corporation greater than two percent shareholder employees premiums up to the age-related cap.
-This is done as an adjustment to gross income on line 29 of IRS Form 1040 (Self employed health insurance deduction).
+The LTCI premium payment is treated as income from self-employment reported on Schedule K-1 for partners and LLC members, and on Form W-2 for greater than 2% shareholder employees.
+The owner employee can deduct his or her LTCI premiums up to the age-related cap.
+This is done as an adjustment to gross income on the individual's tax return (Self-employed health insurance deduction).
 The portion of the premium in excess of the cap is not deductible as a medical expense.
-The percentage of AGI threshold for deductibility on an itemized individual return does not apply.
+The percentage of AGI threshold for deductibility on an itemized individual return does not apply because the self-employed health insurance deduction is above-the-line.